nextflow-io/training/README.md

 **The terminal** allows you to run all the programs in the repository, for example `nextflow` and `docker` are installed.

 **The main window** allows you to view and edit files.
 Clicking on a file in the explorer will open it within the main window.
 Once a file is open, Markdown or HTML can be rendered using the preview option.
 We can also see the nf-trainin material in this window, or you can open in separately in another browser winder (https://training.seqera.io/)

+Gitpod gives you 50 hours per month to run the environment, with up to 4 parellel workspaces at a time.